-Ignitable - Has a flash point less than 140° F; can pose a fire hazard; can irritate the skin, eyes, and lungs; and may give off harmful vapors.
-Gasoline and paint are ignitable.

-Corrosive - Has a pH of less than or equal to two or greater than or equal to 12.5.
-For example, most acids are corrosives that can eat through metal, burn skin on contact, and give off vapors that burn the eyes.

-Reactive - A reactive material can explode or create poisonous gas when combined with other chemicals or with water.

-Toxic - Toxic substances contain high levels of certain contaminants (such as heavy metals, pesticides, and other chemicals) which can cause illness and even death if swallowed or absorbed through the skin.
+- Ignitable A flash point less than 140° F; can pose a fire hazard; can irritate the skin, eyes, and lungs; and may give off harmful vapors.
+Gasoline and paint are ignitable. - Corrosive -A pH of less than or equal to (2) or greater than or equal to (12.5).
+For example, most acids are corrosives that can eat through metal, burn skin on contact, and give off vapors that burn the eyes. - Reactive A reactive material can explode or create poisonous gas when combined with other chemicals or with water. - Toxic Toxic substances contain high levels of certain contaminants (such as heavy metals, pesticides, and other chemicals) which can cause illness and even death if swallowed or absorbed through the skin.
 Contaminated antifreeze, fluorescent lamps and electronic equipment can all be toxic.